SydneyJavaMeetup/quarkus-live-coding-practice/README.md

 #### Live Coding!

+Quick demo of the (impossible in 50 minute!) goal: http://petrace.mycodefu.com:8080/

 Start a new repo, copy the issues from this one and have at it.